JesseAldridge/heroku_app_checker/README.md

 Set up a remote server.
 Here is how I do it:

-Note, I haven't yet tested these instructions, so there's probably a few rough edges here and there.
+Note: I haven't yet tested these instructions, so there's probably a few rough edges here and there.

 Create a Ubuntu [ec2 box](https://aws.amazon.com/ec2/) (the smallest kind is fine).